-This is summarised below, using the Exemplar programme for planning councillors as an example.
+This is summarised below as an example.

 It is fundamental to Open-City’s philosophy that only by physically experiencing and assessing a building or place for oneself can one really learn from the impact of design decisions.
 All of Open-City’s programmes centre on direct experience, which participants say has helped them help them challenge preconceptions, raise awareness and expectations about what is possible, and see evidence of how new materials and technologies work.

 Participants in all our programmes learn from each other as much as from experts.
 Our Exemplar masterclasses, for example, bring together planning councillors from across the city so they encounter a wide range of experiences and perspectives.
 Open discussion, professionally facilitated, allows the sharing of knowledge and best practice, and the unpacking of differences of opinion about what constitutes good and bad design.
 In the words of one regular participant: “Visiting other places gets you out of your silo, and talking to councillors from outside the borough is very useful.”

 Open City believes that opening up ways of thinking is more

 effective than pumping participants with facts.
 One retains information

 using it.
 Being told what good design is is less helpful to councillors,